Mayville High School, Southsea: Nursery

-The nursery at Mayville is housed on the Kenilworth premises with the Pre-Prep and Junior department.
+The nursery at Mayville is housed on the Kenilworth premises with the Pre-Prep and Junior departments.

-All children in the Foundation Stage are taught Music, PE, and French from teachers in the school.
+All children in the Foundation Stage are taught Music, Physical Education (PE), Dance and French.
 Children can play outside and explore a garden area.
 Mayville runs trips on foot or by minibus.

 Lower 1

-Lower 1 is Mayville High School's reception class, and is deemed the first proper year of school.
-Starting with Lower 1, pupils are expected to wear uniforms and participate in whole-school events.
+Lower 1 is Mayville High School's reception class and is deemed the first proper year of school.
+From Lower 1 onwards, pupils wear uniforms, participate in whole-school events.

-Boys and girls are taught separately for most of the curriculum, with learning styles adapted to both sides, but regularly join together for activities centred on independent learning.

 Pre-Prep and Junior School

 Teachers in this part of the school are specialists in topics including English, mathematics, science, history, geography, religious education, art, IT, music, physical education, drama, and foreign languages.

-Wrap-Around Care

-Mayville offers a breakfast and after-school club for 50 weeks of each year with nursery staff.
-Staff plan activities and trips based on children's interests.

 Senior School

-In the Senior School, pupils also take CAT tests which are used throughout the school as baseline testing.
+In the Senior School, pupils also take CAT tests, or Cognitive Abilities Tests, which are used throughout the school as baseline testing.

 Dyslexia

-Mayville is known for its expertise in the specialist tuition of dyslexic pupils.
-The school runs the ‘Harden-Davies Dyslexia Unit’, catering for dyslexia, dyscalculia, dyspraxia, and mild speech and language disorders.
-Children aged 4 to 16 can receive an individual program of support to help overcome their particular difficulties.
+The school runs the Harden-Davies Dyslexia Unit, catering to dyslexia, dyscalculia, dyspraxia, and mild speech and language disorders.
+Children aged 4 to 16 can receive an individual program of support to help them overcome their particular difficulties.

-The Harden-Davies Dyslexia Unit is regularly inspected by CreSTeD, most recently in February 2020, when the Dyslexia Unit status was last renewed.
+Wyvern House was opened in September 2023 and is an alternative provision catering for pupils mainly with ASD, ADHD and SEMH.
+A multi-disciplinary team works alongside SEN teachers to educate pupils between the ages of 11 - 16.